-Cobber athletics includes 22 competitive teams – 11 men’s and 11 women’s – ranging from men's wrestling and football to women's hockey and swimming.
+Cobber athletics includes 22 competitive teams – 11 men's and 11 women's – ranging from men's wrestling to football and women's hockey and swimming.

-Olson Forum is our student wellness facility.
-It hosts basketball, volleyball, tennis and badminton courts; an indoor track, weight equipment, stationary bikes, treadmills, ellipticals and more.
+Olson forum is our student wellness facility.
+It hosts basketball, volleyball, tennis and badminton courts; featuring an indoor track, weight equipment, stair-stepper, treadmills, ellipticals and more.

-Concordia offers an intramural volleyball league in the fall and an intramural basketball league in the winter.
-It’s free to participate, so all you need to do is organize a team and sign up.
+Concordia offers a co-ed intramural volleyball league in the fall and a men's and women's intramural basketball league in the winter.
+It's free to participate, so all you need to do is organize a team and sign up.

-Even if you’re not a student-athlete, there are still club teams that you have the opportunity to be a part of.
-Concordia has both men’s and women’s lacrosse teams, a traveling Ultimate Frisbee team and a club hockey league that includes students from other area colleges.
+Even if you're not a student-athlete, there are still club teams that you have the opportunity to be a part of.
+Concordia has both men's and women's lacrosse teams, a traveling Ultimate Frisbee team, cheer team and more.

 COBBikes are available to check out from the library with your student ID.
 You can have the bikes for up to six hours, which is plenty of time to cruise one of the multiple Fargo or Moorhead bike trails.

-The Concordia pool has both lap swim and open swim hours and a sauna open Monday through Friday and Sundays during the academic year.
+The Concordia pool has both lap swim and open swim hours and a sauna open Monday through Friday and Sunday during the academic year.

-There are plenty of trails not only for biking but also hiking and running that can easily be accessed from campus.
+There are plenty of trails not only for biking but also hiking and running that can easily be accesses from campus.

 No matter what your exercise preference, there is something for you on campus.
 And don't forget – you can always grab some friends and organize a pickup game or activity of your own!